Dead Fucking Cat

 “No,” he said.
 “It was behind the dead fucking cat in a big, wide metal box.”

 And there they were.
-Neatly arranged by date, still tucked in their envelopes, letters written back and forth from the time my grandfather met my grandmother at a dance while he was in boot camp until just before he came home from flying all those missions.
-There is something almost unbearable to me in that image: all the longing between them outlasting the years that should have broken them, surviving grief and marriage and arguments and the slow drift of alzheimers, only to be lost behind the creepy guardianship of a feline mummy in a dusty Northern California garage.
-Somehow the words and the truth behind them endured, long after the darkness had its say.
-It really is love’s habit, I suppose.
+Neatly arranged by date, still tucked in their envelopes, letters detailing boot camp and my grandmother’s job at a department store and plans for weekends together and the little daily tidbits that make up a life.
+There is something almost unbearable to me in the image of that box: all the longing, the words outlasting the years that should have broken them, surviving grief and marriage and the loss of a child and arguments and the slow drift of alzheimers, only to be lost behind the creepy guardianship of a feline mummy.
+Somehow the words and the truth behind them endured in a dusty Northern California garage, long after the darkness had its say.
+Love’s habit, I suppose.

 “A cat.
 A dead fucking cat,” he said.